jkerai1/SoftwareCertificates/README.md

 ![image](https://github.com/jkerai1/SoftwareCertificates/assets/55988027/24aa1f5f-123e-437c-a5ac-ca01ed61013f)

 Hit Next.
-The default mode is "allow" so change this to "block" and then hit next
+The default mode is "allow" so change this to "Block And Remediate" and then hit next

 ![image](https://github.com/jkerai1/SoftwareCertificates/assets/55988027/74227ca9-da26-4bdb-a719-ac301303a022)